Contractors were considered high-risk customers in the traditional approaches used by lenders.

 High-street lenders, realizing the importance of this issue, have envisaged various approaches to meet the needs of this group of people.

-This section addresses the most critical issues raised by lenders and their bespoke approaches to providing large contractor mortgages advice.
+This section addresses the most critical issues raised by lenders and their bespoke approaches to providing large contractor mortgage advice.

 However, they do have different criteria and formulas for assessing contractors’ affordability, so it can be challenging to find a lender whose benchmarks best match your financial situation.
 This problem becomes more apparent when contractors demand large mortgages.